babonet13/HostYourNode/readme.md

 Thanks to this repository, you can build a  full container-based Bitcoin stack (Bitcoin Node + Lightning Node + Payment Node).
 So, you can either :
 * Build your own stack : Using a physical machine at home or a virtual machine in the cloud
-* Buy a ready to use stack with <a href="https://openbazaar.com/store/QmacnmoLh9Fbqn29JYifgB7yyxpPfW9Ezo6BDETNLpYcgQ">HostYourNode@OpenBazaar</a>
+* Buy a ready to use stack by ordering a pre-configured machine at <a href="https://openbazaar.com/store/QmacnmoLh9Fbqn29JYifgB7yyxpPfW9Ezo6BDETNLpYcgQ">HostYourNode@OpenBazaar</a>

 About the stack
 -